Congratulations to the following Jerome J. Lohr College of Engineering research award winners!

 The SDSU Research/Scholarship Support Fund is an annual internal competitive grant program administered by the Office of Research Assurance and Sponsored Programs and the SDSU Research and Scholarship Committee.
 Grants are awarded to assist SDSU faculty members in established research and scholarly projects in various subject areas throughout the University.

 Dr. Nguyen’s proposal was titled: “A Robotic Rehabilitator for Spinal Musculoskeletal Disorders.”

-Dr. Nguyen is working on designing a compliant robotic rehabilitator for spinal musculosketal disorders.
+Dr. Nguyen is working on designing a compliant robotic rehabilitator for spinal musculoskeletal disorders.
 This would benefit patients who suffer from back and neck pain.
-He is especially focusing on designing a robotic rehabilitator that interacts safely with patients, can be used at home, and saves cost.
+He is especially focusing on designing a robotic rehabilitator that interacts safely with patients, can be used at home and saves cost.